XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/resupply.md

 @ Clarify

-### What's the gacha rate for costumes?

-> [Can someone translate?](http://gf.ppgame.com/web/pc/info.html?id=740) As I see it, list 1 is normal t-doll prod, list 2 is heavy t-doll prod, list 3 is normal equip prod, list 4 is costume gacha, list 5 is heavy equip prod.

-@ Clarify

 ### I missed some event furniture that can be acquired from crates.
 Will I ever have a chance to get them again?

 > Yes.
 Wait for them in the Black Market Exchange.